dmcp718/tc-benchmark/README.md

 ## Overview

-TeamCache (formerly LucidLink Site Cache) is a high-performance caching solution built on Varnish Plus Enterprise with MSE4 (Massive Storage Engine).
+TeamCache is a high-performance S3 proxy caching solution.
 This repository contains the setup tools and configuration for deploying TeamCache.

 ## Development Setup